MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 > [!IMPORTANT]
 > This feature requires Power Automate for desktop v2.43 or later.

-## Import collections through the UI elements collections (preview) tab
+## Import collections through the UI elements collections (preview) tab of the Assets library

 The [UI elements collections](ui-elements-collections.md) tab shows you the collections that are published in the environment you've selected and are accessible to you.